Adult Dependent Relative Visa

 - Evidence of the care arrangements in the UK, their cost and how the sponsor will cover this cost.

-- Evidence of the sponsor’s financial position and the sponsor’s ability to provide their dependent relative with accommodation and maintenance without recourse to public funds.
+- Evidence of the sponsor’s financial position and the sponsor’s ability to provide their adult dependent relative with accommodation and maintenance without recourse to public funds.

 Duration and conditions of entry clearance